dgc-network/dgc-platform-v1/docs/source/transaction_family_specifications/grid_track_and_trace_family_specification.rst

 Records
 -------

-Records represent the goods being tracked by Grid Track and Trace.
+Records represent the goods being tracked by dgc-platform Track and Trace.
 Almost every transaction references some Record.

 A Record contains a unique identifier, the name of a Schema, and